info-com/zenya-api-docs/source/language-support.rst

 If you need to submit content in a language not included in the list of supported languages, please contact our `Client Services Team`_. eContext is always soliciting feedback on new languages to support, and can iterate quickly if your data demands it.

-.. _Client Services Team: hello@econtext.com
+.. _Client Services Team: hello@econtext.ai